zakcali/haplomat2arlequin/README.md

 	1- run the program convert2arlequin.html
-	2- click choose file and select populationData_a.dat.txt 3- click read and see the MAC formatted file in CSV input / Arlequin Output 4- click convert and see the arp formatted file in CSV input / Arlequin Output 5- click copy
+	2- click choose file and select populationData_a.dat.txt 3- click read and see the MAC formatted file in "CSV input / Arlequin Output" text area 4- click convert and see the arp formatted file in "CSV input / Arlequin Output" text area 5- click copy
 	6- paste to your favorite text editor (for example notepad++) 7- save as from your favorite text editor, give a name with extension arp